couple choosing fruit and veg

 Produced by Feel Good Films, this short film follows the lives of three minoritised ethnic people living in rural England and features the testimonies of participants who generously shared their stories.
 The film brings to life key findings from The Rural Racism Project: Towards an Inclusive Countryside, exploring themes of racism, belonging and identity in rural spaces.

-Leeds African and Caribbean Centre (LCAC)
+Leeds Caribbean and African Centre (LCAC)

 Angels of Freedom’s Cultural Kitchen initiative, aims to build bridges between communities and reduce isolation and loneliness among LGBTQ+ individuals, particularly asylum seekers and refugees who may face marginalisation.
-Find out More
+Find out More Local

 Black Growth CIC – a market and first sliding scale community supported agriculture programme.
 You can donate to support their work.
 Find out more or donate

-Culture Roots Collective – a hub for BPOC people in food and agriculture.
+Culture Roots Collective a hub for BPOC people in food and agriculture.
 They share stories and champion representation in the industry.
 Find out more

 Hamara – Hamara is the largest ethnic minority organisation in the voluntary and community sector in Leeds.
 Their Cultural Food Hub supports five main ethnic communities in the city of Leeds.
-Since its launch, the hub has registered 42 member organisations, including charities, community groups, and religious institutions.They also support our partners’ independent projects and actively collaborate where needed.
-In addition to standard food items such as rice, oil, tomatoes, and onions, we provide culturally appropriate foods: Chickpeas and lentils for Southeast Asian communities
+Since its launch, the hub has registered 42 member organisations, including charities, community groups, and religious institutions.
+They also support our partners’ independent projects and actively collaborate where needed.
+In addition to standard food items such as rice, oil, tomatoes, and onions, we provide culturally appropriate foods: chickpeas and lentils for Southeast Asian communities,

 Leeds Caribbean and African Centre (LCAC) – The Leeds Caribbean and African Centre (LC&AC), founded in 1983 in Chapeltown, Leeds, stands as a proud community hub built on the legacy of the Caribbean and African pioneers who established it.
 Guided by values of inclusivity, collaboration, and community engagement, the Centre fosters social connection, cultural enrichment, and unity—serving as a centre for the people, delivered by the people.
+Find out More Local

-LION (Land in Our Names) – a grassroots collective of Black and People of Colour getting land through reparations.
+LION (Land in Our Names) a grassroots collective of Black and People of Colour getting land through reparations.
 Their collective is based in London and works to reconnect Black and People of Colour to land, both in the city and the countryside.
-Their work addresses the inequalities in access to land and food and reimagines land – towards climate and racial justice.
+Their work addresses the inequalities in access to land and food and reimagines land towards climate and racial justice.
 Find out more & support

-The Ubele Initiative – an African diaspora led, infrastructure plus organisation, empowering Black and minoritised communities in the UK, to act as catalysts for social and economic change.
+The Ubele Initiative an African diaspora led, infrastructure plus organisation, empowering Black and minoritised communities in the UK, to act as catalysts for social and economic change.
 Find out More

-Abundance FoodsLeeds – aka Marcia natural, nourishing, plant-based treats fuelled by fabulousness.
+Abundance Foods Leeds – aka Marcia, natural, nourishing, plant-based treats fuelled by fabulousness.
 You can order from her website and stockists includes Fearns Leeds Dock and Leathley Farm Shop in Otley.

-AJ’s (Afro Caribbean Foods and Veg) Find AJ’s in Kirkgate Market, Row F where his fantastic business has resided for over 15 years – Location
+AJ’s (Afro Caribbean Foods and Veg) – find AJ’s in Kirkgate Market, Row F where his fantastic business has resided for over 15 years – Location

-Barrie Zee – ‘De real Ting’ Back-a-yard brews inspired by recipes Barrie’s Auntie used to make with a splash of his own flair to give them that true taste of the Caribbean.
+Barrie Zee – ‘De real Ting’ back-a-yard brews inspired by recipes Barrie’s Auntie used to make with a splash of his own flair to give them that true taste of the Caribbean.
 Find Barrie’s products at many of the local farmers and artisan markets across Leeds as well as many local stockists.
 Find out more

 Kalabash Caribbean Cuisine – serves up delicious, fresh and homemade food.
 Located 231-235 Chapeltown Road Chapeltown Road, Leeds LS7 3DX Find out more

-Mahogany Market creates events that showcase African and Caribbean culture and food, by fostering connections between the community at large and local independent Black businesses.
+Mahogany Market – creates events that showcase African and Caribbean culture and food, by fostering connections between the community at large and local independent Black businesses.
 It offers a diverse array of products and services, including food, spices and wellbeing products.

-Manjit’s Kitchen is an award winning female-led vegetarian and vegan Punjabi Street food restaurant at Leeds Kirkgate Market.
+Manjit’s Kitchen – an award winning female-led vegetarian and vegan Punjabi Street food restaurant at Leeds Kirkgate Market.
 It serves high quality, tasty, fresh , healthy and flavourful food that is good value for money.
 More about their story here.

-Maureen’s Caribbean Kitchen Leeds authentic Caribbean home-cooking takeaway with an emphasis on fresh seasonal food, and one of the longest running and most beloved caribbean food businesses in Leeds.
+Maureen’s Caribbean Kitchen Leedsauthentic Caribbean home-cooking takeaway with an emphasis on fresh seasonal food, and one of the longest running and most beloved caribbean food businesses in Leeds.
 With over 20 years’ experience they provide a quality and consistent service that is excellent value for money!
 Location

-Prashads – A family run vegetarian award winning Indian restaurant.
+Prashads a family run vegetarian award winning Indian restaurant.
 They use fresh vegetarian produce and works with local producers for food supplies including Drighlington Orchard.

-Seoulful Bites – A family run Korean street food cafe in Leeds Kirkgate Market, Unit 239 with an emphasis on UK sourced meat and fish.
+Seoulful Bites a family run Korean street food cafe in Leeds Kirkgate Market, Unit 239 with an emphasis on UK sourced meat and fish.
 Find out more

-Spice and Green founded by Melanie Hadida feminist chef Spice Sommelier is a british brand inspired by Middle Eastern and Canadian flavours.
+Spice and Greenfounded by Melanie Hadida feminist chef Spice Sommelier is a british brand inspired by Middle Eastern and Canadian flavours.
 All their spices are vegan, gluten-free and low salt.
 The Everything spice sprinkled on your food makes literally everything taste delicious.
 Buy them at local suppliers see their stockists list here

-Wildcraft Bakery Baked goods many vegan and gluten free are available for you to buy and take home from their cafe in Meanwood.
+Wildcraft Bakery – baked goods many vegan and gluten free are available for you to buy and take home from their cafe in Meanwood.
 This is the brain-child of Muhaimina Allsopp a.k.a Mina , the proud owner and passionate baker behind this cosy haven for gluten-free delights.

-The Sankofa Report a report by Jada Philips for Food Matters about British Colonialism and the Food System.
+The Sankofa Report – a report by Jada Philips for Food Matters about British Colonialism and the Food System.

 Real Food Media: Seeds, Stories & Solidarity – first issue (this has an accessible read button)